gophergala/application-framework/README.md

    * build page content in b variable
    * how page with go template

-Note that a simple cookie mecanism are used to implement sessions in modules.
+Note that a simple cookie mecanism are used to implement sessions in modules (see [mod_login.go](https://github.com/gophergala/application-framework/blob/master/mod_login.go)).
 Also, module has access to a global logfile with

          log.Println("message")

 Thats all folks about modules.
-Now, adding a menu line in templates/index.html file like
+Now, adding a menu line in [templates/index.html](https://github.com/gophergala/application-framework/blob/master/templates/index.html) file like

          <a href="/ModuleName" >ModuleName</a>